 Visitors with reduced mobility

-Assistance: A wheelchair is available for visitors.
+Assistance: Three wheelchairs are available for visitors.
 For reservation, telephone 01 53 67 40 00.

 Admission charges: Whatever the disability, access to the temporary exhibitions is free for the person concerned (on production of a disability card, a priority card, or a parking card for people with disabilities) and for one carer/friend.